santoshr1239/getbyreferenceid-reactjs-client/README.md

 # getbyreferenceid-reactjs-client

-1) Cretaed the project in visual studio code by install mpm, yarn first then visual studio code
+1) Cretaed the project in visual studio code by install npm, yarn first then visual studio code
 2) main files are

   a) index.html